Norman Osborn: Spider-Man: Clone Saga

-What The--?!

-In Peter Porker the Spectacular Spider-Ham, Norman Osborn is a turkey and enemy to Spider-Ham calling himself the Green Gobbler.
+In the retelling of the Clone Saga by Tom DeFalco, Osborn did not survive his battle with Spider-Man following the death of Gwen Stacy.

+Spider-Man: Life Story

+In Spider-Man: Life Story, a timeline that has the characters age naturally rather than adhering to a floating timeline, Osborn is eventually released from prison and feigns his old age affecting his mental state before disappearing from the public.
+After learning of Harry Osborn's death from Peter, Osborn blames Peter for the incident and tries to attack him, but then dies of a heart attack cursing Spider-Man.

 Cultural impact and legacy

 Popularity and critical response

 A fan dressed in Green Goblin cosplay.

 Comics journalist and historian Mike Conroy writes of the character: "Of all the costumed villains who've plagued Spider-Man over the years, the most flat-out unhinged and terrifying of them all is the Green Goblin."

 IGN ranked Norman as the thirteenth greatest comic book villain of all time being the seventh highest Marvel Comics supervillain on the list.
 They referenced storylines such as "The Night Gwen Stacy Died" and "Dark Reign" saga as one of his most prominent roles.
 While an ongoing comic book storyline during the time of the list, they praised his depiction in the "Dark Reign" saga stating that while he was once a great villain in his Green Goblin persona, he evolved past that when briefly being successful taking over S.H.I.E.L.D. and the Avengers on his own without the Green Goblin persona.
 IGN then ranked Osborn as the 13th greatest Marvel Comics supervillain in 2014.
 Stating that "no villain has taken so much from Peter Parker or left such a lasting impact on his life".
 IGN also ranked him as twenty fourth on their top 100 villains list in 2016 being the third highest Marvel Comics supervillain on the list after Magneto and Doctor Doom and the fifth highest comic book supervillain with DC Comics supervillains Joker and Lex Luthor being the only other higher ranked.
 IGN ranked him as the second greatest Spider-Man villain in 2014 only behind Doctor Octopus.
 His rivalry with Spider-Man is listed as the second greatest archenemies in comics.